 Breastfeeding-Safe Medicines for a Cough

 Medicines containing either dextromethorphan or guaifenesin (an “expectorant” that thins mucus) can help quell a cough, and they’re unlikely to impact your breastmilk supply.
+(Learn ways to improve your breastmilk supply.)
 While dextromethorphan-containing meds, like Mucinex and Robitussin may cause drowsiness or poor feeding in babies, there are no other substantial infant side effects to note.
 Cough medications to consider include:

 • Delsym